Humain-Labs/sample-integration-react-offline/README.md

   - There we replace all instances of ``cdn.ui.porsche.(com|cn)`` with a dot (`.`).
 We replace with an empty string in css so we get `url('/porsche-design-system/fonts/porsche-next..')`, with resolves to the root-url.
   - It creates the files that are required for the CDN (in public/porsche-design-system) by cloning the porsche-design-system - repo and running the appropriate scripts, then copying them to the public-folder.
 - run `yarn run transformToOffline`
-- replace all instances of @porsche-design-system with porsche-offline-design-system ``components-js`` is a dependency of ``components-react``
+- replace all instances of @porsche-design-system with @porsche-offline-design-system ``components-js`` is a dependency of ``components-react``
 - copy node_modules/@porsche-design-system/components-react & components-js to ./components-react & components-js
 - commit your changes